Frequently Asked Questions

 On results day, what do I do?

-If you have a conditional offer and have met the conditions of that offer – log on to track to see if we have confirmed your place.
-Congratulations – you are coming to Bangor.
+If you have a conditional offer and have met the conditions of that offer – log on to track to see if your place is confirmed.
+If it is, congratulations – you're off to university!

 If I miss the conditions of my offer, what should I do?